MileHacker Logo

 • Fall Foliage: Drive scenic routes (Route 100, Route 108 through Smugglers' Notch) mid-week or early morning.

-• Mount Mansfield: To watch the sunset, motor down the toll road or take the gondola.
+• Mount Mansfield: To watch sundown, motor along the toll street or board the gondola.

-• Covered Bridges: Numerous historic covered bridges (Quechee Gorge, Gold Brook) provide unique photo subjects.
+• Covered Bridges: Numerous historic covered bridges (Quechee Gorge, Gold Brook) have distinct photo subjects.

-• Shoulder Seasons: Visit in late spring or late autumn for reduced crowds and lower costs.
+• Shoulder Seasons: Visit in late spring or late autumn for lessened crowds and lower costs.

-Early mornings usually present better light for photography plus fewer people at popular spots.
+Early mornings usually present better light for photography and fewer people at popular spots.

 Museums & Cultural Institutions